sspy/master/README.md

 where those stylesheet locations contain rules that affect at least one property of elements that match the given arbitrary selector.

-* Sometimes you may want to know which revision of a stylesheet had an affect on a certain collection of elements.
-For example:
+*Show the revision of a stylesheet(s) had an affect on a certain collection of elements.*

 %> sspy --url=www.example.com --css="button" --show-changes -n=3